tisoap/react-flow-smart-edge/README.md

   // finding.
 Smaller values for a more accurate path, bigger
   // for faster path finding.
 Default 10, minimum 2.
   gridRatio: 10,

+  // The type of line that is draw.
+Available options are:
+  // 'curve' - Curved lines with BezierEdge fallback (default)
+  // 'straight' - Straight lines with StepEdge fallback
+  lineType: 'curve',
 };
 ```